hu-macsy/lama_old/scai/doc/extension.rst

 Boost Unit Test
 ---------------

-Main file and test file for each class.
+For setting up a unit test of a new module, the recommended action is to use one main source file and a source file for each class.
+The main file is easily adapted from any main file of an existing module, the unit tests of a class should have one test for each method.

+The CMake configuration file for the test can be set up as follows:

 .. code-block:: c++